Frequently asked questions

 - We have increased security personnel on site for the duration of the summer period, which includes lots of busy outdoor festivals.

 - We work closely with Avon & Somerset Police to constantly review developments and procedures.

 At-Bristol Science Centre has changed!
-After 17 years of “making science accessible to all”, At-Bristol has relaunched as We The Curious, with a new direction and focus to “create a culture of curiosity”.
+After 17 years of “making science accessible to all”, At-Bristol relaunched as We The Curious in Sept 2017, with a new direction and focus to “create a culture of curiosity”.